gonwan/toys/README.md

 # toys - Toy Project for Practice

 ## pycalc
-- polynomial calculator for python
+- Polynomial calculator for python
 - See: [pycalc](pycalc)

 ## function